Social Impact Loans

 The short-term Make It Happen Fund and long-term MV Future Financing engage socially responsible community members and foundations in the Island Housing Trust’s mission of creating housing affordability so that our island communities can thrive.
 Both of these impact loans help IHT reduce its cost of development and management capital, supporting the creation of affordable housing for people that help sustain our community and economy.

 Please contact Christopher Anderson, Development Director, at firstname.lastname@example.org and 508-693-1117x 3 for more information.

 MV Future Financing

-In partnership with the Martha’s Vineyard Bank, IHT would like to make you aware of an opportunity to participate in the MV Future Financing – a $1.8 million below-market-rate 10-year loan that will be used for year-round hospital employee housing at Hanover House, a former 16-bedroom inn that IHT recently renovated and repurposed in Vineyard Haven.
+In partnership with the Martha’s Vineyard Bank, IHT would like to make you aware of an opportunity to participate in the MV Future Financing $1.8 million below-market-rate 10-year loan that will be used for year-round hospital employee housing at Hanover House, a former 16-bedroom inn that IHT recently renovated and repurposed in Vineyard Haven.

 Housing directly affects Martha’s Vineyard Hospital, one of the island’s largest non-profit employers and our only primary care provider who struggles to attract and retain qualified employees to service our community’s health care needs.

-Please find a link to a summary of the participation loan opportunity that describes the property and loan participation opportunity for your consideration at MV Future Financing.
-Should you find this opportunity interesting, the expression of interest letter and questionnaire will initiate the next step in the process.
+Please find a link here to a summary of the participation loan opportunity that describes the property and loan participation opportunity and answers FAQs for the MV Future Financing.
+Should you find this opportunity interesting, the expression of interest letter will initiate the next step in the process.
 Thank you for consideration in the loan and the future of Martha’s Vineyard.

 Make It Happen Fund